 Think of some of the bleak terms we commonly use to describe sexual intimacy: Bumping Uglys, Doing The Nasty, Get Laid, Bone, Bang, Screw, F**k...
 Why is it that positive terms for physical/sexual bonding are so few and far between in our culture?

 Our culture has had an extremely dim view of sexuality ever since the Puritans, and it doesn't appear that those views are likely to shift anytime soon.
 Much of organized religion is still profoundly sex-negative.
-Parents have largely seceded education in the area of sexuality to the school system and the school system seems mostly focused on training children to put condoms on assorted fruits and vegetables.
-Obviously, helping children not die from weird sexually transmitted diseases is a laudable goal, but that accomplishes almost nothing in terms of raising up people who really know how to how to love, give of themselves and become deeply known by another in a sexual manner.
+Parents have largely ceded education in the area of sexuality to the school system, and the school system seems mainly focused on training children to put condoms on assorted fruits and vegetables.
+Obviously, helping children not die from weird sexually transmitted diseases is a laudable goal, but that accomplishes almost nothing in terms of raising up people who really know how to how to love, give of themselves and become deeply sexually known by another.

-A huge part of what a Couples Sex Therapist in Calgary does is helping people learn to distinguish between their chosen means of finding relief from unmet needs and how to achieve real fulfillment for those needs.
+A considerable part of what a Couples Sex Therapist in Calgary does is help people learn to distinguish between their chosen means of finding relief from unmet needs and how to achieve real fulfillment for those needs.

-The human brain can only rewire itself if it can find and pursue something better.
+The human brain can only rewire itself if it finds and pursues something better.
 In this context, that's only likely to be found in the arms of someone who deeply loves and is committed to you...

-Addictions treatment, in North America, is in the midst of a culture war.
+Addictions treatment in North America is in the midst of a culture war.
 In years gone by, scientists believed that the brain developed within a critical window during early childhood and then remained virtually static (or unchanged) for the remainder of the person's life.
-It is this idea that formed the foundation for ideas like, "Can't teach an old dog new tricks," and, "Once an addict, always an addict."
+This idea formed the foundation for concepts like "Can't teach an old dog new tricks," and "Once an addict, always an addict."

-At its simplest sense, Neuroplasticity is little more than the study of the power of human desire and altered belief to reshape the neural wiring of the human brain.
-On the surface, an idea that small really doesn't really seem particularly significant or world changing.
-But, it's huge - because it destroys the key foundation of the disease or control model of addiction which says your brain is broken and there's nothing anyone can do about that.
-And, what it's creating is nothing short of a cultural revolution here in North American addictions treatment.
+In its simplest sense, Neuroplasticity is little more than the study of the power of human desire and altered belief to reshape the neural wiring of the human brain.
+On the surface, such a small idea doesn't seem particularly significant or world-changing.
+But it's huge - because it destroys the critical foundation of the disease or control model of addiction, which says your brain is broken, and there's nothing anyone can do about that.
+And what it's creating is nothing short of a cultural revolution here in North American addictions treatment.

-Our modern ability to image the brain and watch it in action has allowed us to state with definitive clarity that it can change.
+Our modern ability to image the brain and watch it in action has allowed us to clearly state that it can change.
 Addiction need not be permanent for anyone.
 Obviously, that starts with hope that the behaviours of addiction can stop - but it goes far beyond that:

-Obviously, there are many out there who would consider that statement to border on the heretical, but the evidence for it is strong and growing nearly daily.
+Many out there would consider that statement to border on the heretical, but the evidence for it is strong and growing nearly daily.
 And, bluntly, rewiring the brain STARTS with rejecting the deeply ingrained and incessantly promoted idea that your mind can not change your brain.

-In other words, a cognitive based, Emotion Focused approach to Neuroplastic change starts with the realization that there is no such thing as an out of control addict who is doing anything that they do not want to do.
-Contrary to the entire Control Model of recovery and its associated guilt-laden interventions, consequences and attempts to make people hit, "Rock bottom," real healing addiction starts with freedom: Respecting people enough to provide them with the opportunity to discover, invent, weigh out, decide upon and then pursue the options they choose.
+In other words, a cognitive-based, Emotion Focused approach to Neuroplastic change starts with the realization that there is no such thing as an out-of-control addict doing anything they do not want to do.
+Contrary to the entire Control Model of recovery and its associated guilt-laden interventions, consequences and attempts to make people hit "Rock bottom," real healing addiction starts with freedom: Respecting people enough to provide them with the opportunity to discover, invent, weigh out, decide upon and then pursue the options they choose.

 Once we get the systems of guilt and the pronouncements of addiction recovery programs out of the way, we can then offer people the chance to finally ask themselves the most important questions:

-Once we strip away that cloud of guilt and shame, then answering those questions becomes relatively easy.
-And, what then emerges is an incredible clarity both about how rapidly behaviours and habits can be changed, and the enormity of the pain, damage and false beliefs that have prevented such.
+Once we strip away that cloud of guilt and shame, answering those questions becomes relatively easy.
+And, what then emerges is an incredible clarity both about how rapidly behaviours and habits can be changed and the enormity of the pain, damage and false beliefs that have prevented such.

-Your thinking and your belief systems are yours alone - completely independent from every other person on the planet - and they create your emotions, decisions and ultimately your actions.
-Learning how to change your belief systems and your thoughts, when matched with an equally important set of skills that enable you to properly handle your emotions and your inner world, creates an empowered and motivated relational learner and lover of other people where an addict once stood.
+Your thinking and belief systems are yours alone - completely independent from every other person on the planet - and they create your emotions, decisions and, ultimately, your actions.
+Learning how to change your belief systems and thoughts, when matched with an equally important set of skills that enable you to properly handle your emotions and your inner world, creates an empowered and motivated relational learner and lover of other people where an addict once stood.
 Change those beliefs today!

-Contrary to public opinion, free personal choice and the full force of passionate desire for real intimate fulfillment are the foundations of addiction recovery in the area of sexuality.
+Contrary to public opinion, free personal choice and the full force of passionate desire for real intimate fulfillment are the foundations of addiction recovery in sexuality.

-The problem is, that cloud of guilt and shame is often really thick.
-Last time I checked, the entire reason Christ came was to forever cancel religion and its associated rules, judgment and condemnation and replace it with utter freedom and an intimate relationship with God wherein there is, "No condemnation to those who are in Christ Jesus."
+The problem is that the cloud of guilt and shame is often thick.
+Yet, the last time I checked, the entire reason Christ came was to forever cancel religion and its associated rules, judgment and condemnation and replace it with utter freedom and an intimate relationship with God wherein there is, "No condemnation to those who are in Christ Jesus."
 (Rom 8:1)

-Funny how we manage to skip over all of that and, somehow, Christians manage to be some of the most guilt ridden, disempowered and shame filled people on the planet...
+Funny how we manage to skip over all that, and somehow, Christians manage to be some of the most guilt-ridden, disempowered and shame-filled people on the planet...

-Actually, it's not really funny at all - it's maddening, insulting and, in light of modern psychological understandings of addiction, a pretty decent explanation for why the levels of sex addiction, erotica addiction and porn use (legally defined in Canada as "Obscenity") within the Evangelical Church are significantly higher than in general society and many of our marriages are so awash in joyless sexual contact that often doesn't even deserve to be called intimacy.
+Actually, it's not really funny at all - it's maddening, insulting and, in light of modern psychological understandings of addiction, a pretty decent explanation for why the levels of sex addiction, erotica addiction and porn use (legally defined in Canada as "Obscenity") within the Evangelical Church are significantly higher than in general society.
+Many of our marriages are so awash in joyless sexual contact that it often doesn't even deserve to be called intimacy.